‘Good luck with that’: Governor responds to Russian lawmaker demanding US give back Alaska - NewsBreak

 Alaska’s Republican Senator Lisa Murkowski echoed Dunleavy, tweeting a GIF saying her state returning to Russia would “never, ever, ever happen!”

 According to the Alaska Public Lands Information Centers , a Russian expedition arrived in Alaska in 1741, thousands of years after scientists say the first people came after crossing the Bering Land Bridge.
-In April 1867, the United States purchased Alaska from Russia for $7.2 million in gold.‘I have a need’: All the things Zelenskyy asked of Congress
+In April 1867, the United States purchased Alaska from Russia for $7.2 million in gold.‘Not acceptable’: NYC Mayor Adams tells NYers to back up while recording police

 Fort Ross, about 90 miles north of San Francisco, was home to a Russian-American Company settlement between 1812 and 1841, according to a description of the now-historic state park’s webpage .
 It was later sold off after officials decided to leave the colony.